SB-27182/loba-NN/README.md

 <br>

 ##### `Integration of the Learned Manifold for Practical Use:`
-&nbsp; The insights loba-NN has discovered are easily incorporated into our existing quantitative/dynamical models.
+The insights loba-NN has discovered are easily incorporated into our existing quantitative/dynamical models.
 Indeed, the trained neural network is itself, as per the notion of ***identifiability***, representing the conditional parameterization of the oscillatory system-of-ODEs.

 `Biotech Example:` &nbsp; Suppose we have data obtained from a high-throughput, barcoding, transcriptional-NGS procedure.
 Using loba-NN as a simulation to guide our modifications, we may devise a transgenic cell-line that maintains a specific oscillatory homeostasis, wherein the cell-line expresses a set of transcriptional signals (*ie*: conditioning variables/ODE parameters), such that the cell-line is **NEVER**, or perhaps **ALWAYS**, undergoing the exampled Hopf bifurcation. <br>